lfe/blog/src/_posts/2015-01-01-1215-scientific-computing-on-the-erlang-vm.md

 whole purpose of using libraries like NumPy and SciPy from the Erlang VM in the first place.
 It would do several things:

-* Add latency for each calcualtion
+* Add latency for each calculation
 * Reduce the precision available in the NumPy data types (by being converted first to Python native types and then to Erlang data types)
 * Bring only Erlang-native data types into the REPL, thus requiring us to